percona/pmm/docs/pmm-upgrade/upgrade_docker.md

     (If you are accessing the docker host remotely, replace `localhost` with the IP or server name of the host.)

-To upgrade PMM server using Docker:
+To upgrade PMM Server using Docker:
 {.power-number}